emissary-ingress/emissary/docs/reference/running.md

 By default, Ambassador will verify the TLS certificates provided by the Kubernetes API.
 In some situations, the cluster may be deployed with self-signed certificates.
 In this case, set `AMBASSADOR_VERIFY_SSL_FALSE` to `true` to disable verifying the TLS certificates.

-## Reconfiguration Timing Configuration

-Ambassador is constantly watching for changes to the service annotations.
-When changes are observed, Ambassador generates a new Envoy configuration and restarts the Envoy handling the heavy lifting of routing.
-Three environment variables provide control over the timing of this reconfiguration:

-- `AMBASSADOR_RESTART_TIME` (default 15) sets the minimum number of seconds between restarts.
-No matter how often services are changed, Ambassador will never restart Envoy more frequently than this.

-- `AMBASSADOR_DRAIN_TIME` (default 5) sets the number of seconds that the Envoy will wait for open connections to drain on a restart.
-Connections still open at the end of this time will be summarily dropped.

-- `AMBASSADOR_SHUTDOWN_TIME` (default 10) sets the number of seconds that Ambassador will wait for the old Envoy to clean up and exit on a restart. **If Envoy is not able to shut down in this time, the Ambassador pod will exit.** If this happens, it is generally indicative of issues with restarts being attempted too often.

-These environment variables can be set much like `AMBASSADOR_NAMESPACE`, above.

 ## Configuration From the Filesystem

 If desired, Ambassador can be configured from YAML files in the directory `$AMBASSADOR_CONFIG_BASE_DIR/ambassador-config` (by default, `/ambassador/ambassador-config`, which is empty in the images built by Datawire).
 You could volume mount an external configuration directory here, for example, or use a custom Dockerfile to build configuration directly into a Docker image.